• Share this on:

 • Crossing in Morocco is a nice example of a modern factory offering graphic design, cutting, sewing, washing, printing and embroidery.
 The company offers BCI, organic or recycled fabric, 3D pictures and video of samples for pattern checking.

-3. What are the requirements for apparel niche markets?
+3. What are the requirements and requested certifications in the niche apparel markets?

 When entering the following high-opportunity niche markets, expect very specific buyer requirements:

 • Apparel made from recycled materials.
 Yarns and fabrics made from recycled cuttings and post-consumer waste are becoming increasingly popular — and not just with brands and retailers that promote themselves as sustainable.
 The most asked-for standards here are the Textile Exchange’s Recycled Claim Standard and Global Recycled Standard.
-Read the CBI study on Recycled Fashion.
+Read the CBI study on Recycled Fashion for more information.

 • Vegan apparel.
-In the wake of a rising demand for vegan food in Europe, apparel made without using materials from animal origin is a small but fast-growing niche.
+In the wake of the growing vegan trend in Europe, apparel made without using or harming animals is a small but growing niche.
 If you use plant-based or synthetic alternatives to materials such as leather or wool, you can apply for the PETA-Approved Vegan certification.
-The PETA website offers a database with more than 1,000 PETA-Approved Vegan brands.
+The PETA website offers a database with PETA-Approved Vegan brands.
 Read the CBI report on sustainable apparel for information on this niche.

 • Work wear.
-This is a niche with several sub-niches, including apparel that protects against rain and foul weather, against liquid chemicals, against fire and flames, against the thermal hazards of an electric arc and high-visibility apparel.
-Check the EU Regulation on PPE and its many different related norms and standards (pdf).
+This is a niche with several sub-niches, including apparel that protects against rain and foul weather, liquid chemicals, fire and flames, the thermal hazards of an electric arc and high-visibility apparel.
+Check the EU Regulation on PPE and its many different related norms and standards (PDF).
 Read the CBI report on workwear.

 • Corporate wear.
 Many large organisations like banks and hotels tender their corporate wear.
 These are usually three-year contracts in which a supplier needs to guarantee the quality and colour consistency of deliveries.
 Expect no specific legal requirements but high demands regarding stock keeping, flexibility, printing, colour fastness and fabric quality.

 • Adaptive apparel.
-The cohort of elderly people in Europe is growing and so is this niche.
 People with certain disabilities or medical conditions often cannot wear regular clothing.
 Adaptive apparel is constructed in a way that the target group can dress and undress without or with only minimum help.
 This apparel can also have technical, supportive, moisture control or anti-bacterial functions.
 Expect no specific legal requirements, but high demands regarding technical textiles, sizing and shape.
 Read the CBI report on Adaptive apparel.

 • Swimwear.
 UV-protective swimwear is growing in popularity in Europe as consumers become more aware of the risk of sunburn.
 Read the CBI report on swimwear.